 1.9 Public Information

-The race will be publicized by the City of Cupertino.
+The race will be publicized by The Valley Medical Center Foundation in coordination with the Sheriff's office.
 No press releases or other public information will be provided for the CCC drill.

 1.10 Instructions to Participants